fossas/fossa-cli/docs/differences-from-v1.md

 If you run into migration issues, you can get support by opening a ticket in this repository.

 If you are integrating a private project and want to share more details, or if you're a FOSSA customer with priority support, you can also email support@fossa.com or file a ticket at support.fossa.com for assistance.

+### Migrate "fossa report" commands

+In 1.x, `fossa report` supported `fossa report dependencies`, `fossa report licenses` and `fossa report attribution`.

+In 2.x, only `fossa report attribution --json` is reported.
+The information in the previously supported v1 commands is contained in the output from `attribution`.